 \item Follow the appropriate path in Figures~\ref{fig:reduction-tree0}--\ref{fig:reduction-tree2} until reaching a node whose content prescribes one or two reparametrizations of the form \(p\to 0\) (for some parameter \(p\)).

-\item If the node is non-key (i.e.\ neither marked in red nor numbered), perform the parameter elimination indicated at the node via an appropriate rotation or shift, and return to Step~2.
+\item If the node is non-key (i.e.\ neither outlined in red nor numbered), perform the parameter elimination indicated at the node via an appropriate rotation or shift, and return to Step~2.
 Otherwise, proceed.

 \item At a key node \(n\), use the corresponding key node analysis (Leaf~\(n\) for \(n\neq 3\), or Node~3) in Section~\ref{sec:ParameterCasesAndReductionsOfTheSM2SPotential} and Appendix~\ref{app:Leaves13to31} to determine the admissible maximal symmetry algebra(s) \(\La{g}_\text{EL}\): If the key node admits a unique algebra, conclude that algebra.
 If the key node is marked with \(\varnothing\), determine the algebra by comparing the parameters with the parameter conditions at the key node.
-Otherwise, perform the elimination indicated at the key node, recompute the parameters, and determine the algebra from the recalculated potential parameters.
+Otherwise, perform the elimination(s) indicated at the key node, recompute the parameters, and determine the algebra from the recalculated potential parameters.

 \item Conclude that the maximal variational symmetry algebra \(\La{g}_\text{var}\) for the potential is generated by \(\La{g}_\text{EL}\cap \spa(W)\), where \(W=\{X_1,X_4,X_3-X_5,X_Y\}\).

 \item Conclude that the maximal strict variational symmetry algebra \(\La{g}_\text{svar}\) for the potential is generated by \(\La{g}_\text{EL}\cap \spa(W')\), where \(W'=\{X_1\delta_{0,{\alpha}_1},\,X_4\delta_{0,{\alpha}_2},\,X_3-X_5,\,X_Y\}\), for recalculated parameters ${\alpha}_i$. \end{enumerate} In the last step, \(X_1\) is excluded from $W'$ if the linear parameter \(\alpha_1\neq 0\), cf.~Proposition~\ref{P:symSM+2S}(i), and similarly for \(X_4\).
 For this final step, the parameters \(\alpha_i\) may sometimes have to be recomputed after performing the elimination prescribed at the key node.
 This is unnecessary if \(\La{g}_\text{EL}\) does not contain \(X_1\) or \(X_4\).